 In almost all circumstances, when the teeth are apart in front, the correction should be made by “intruding” the molars.
 This means moving the upper teeth upwards and moving the lower teeth downwards.

 Above photos show correction of a severe anterior open bite where we used 4 tad’s.
 Two in the palate to intrude the upper molars and two near the lower molars to intrude the lower molars.
 This allows the lower jaw to swing closed until the front teeth contact.
 Trying to pull the front teeth down with rubber bands would have been both unstable and unaesthetic.
 In the past this type of movement would require a surgical procedure to accomplish.
 Dr. Nisson has been using tad’s for 10 years and we now use them routinely for correcting overbites, anterior open bites and other challenging situations.

 What we’re all about!

 At Nisson Orthodontics, we believe that every patient deserves to come away from their orthodontic treatment with the beautiful, healthy smile they deserve.
 We don’t have a lot of gimmicks and games and prizes here.
 At Nisson Orthodontics, our energies and resources are focused on providing the highest quality orthodontic care possible.
 The challenge in orthodontics is to have the teeth stay straight after the appliances come off.
 This means a lot more than just wearing retainers.
 It means paying attention to details and getting the bite right!
-Our goal is to have the teeth stay straight without a retainer!
+Our goal is to have the teeth stay straight as possible without a retainer!
+We typically use a lower semi-permanent bonded retainer.
+If the bite is right, the bite will help to hold the uppers straight!
 The staff is highly trained and capable.
 Expect a lot of one on one time with just the Dr. and with patient with Nisson Orthodontics.